kubernetes/enhancements/keps/sig-network/4969-cluster-domain-pod-api/README.md

             fieldRef: status.dns.clusterDomain
 ```

-`foo` can now perform the query by running `curl http://bar.$NAMESPACE.svc.$CLUSTER_DOMAIN/`.
+`foo` can now perform the query by running `curl https://bar.$NAMESPACE.svc.$CLUSTER_DOMAIN/`.

-(Of course, in practice this would likely be integrated into the app itself, not by shelling into bash, but the principle still applies.)
+(Of course, in practice this would likely be integrated into the app itself, not
+by shelling into bash, but the principle still applies.)

+Kubernetes also configures the search domain and ndots, so that `bar` can be
+accessed from within its namespace as simply `https://bar`, or from without as
+`https://bar.baz`.
+However, these shortnames are ambiguous with domain names
+used on the public internet.
+This causes a few knock-on issues:

+1. This ambiguity could cause clients to connect to the wrong target.
+Normally,
+   this would be detected by TLS certificate failures, however:
+2. This requires internal certificates to be issued for the shortname aliases
+   which could potentially be valid internet hostnames, which could make it
+   harder to detect such confusion (as well as enabling malicious impersonation).
+3. The long search chain provided by Kubernetes to enable this increases DNS
+   lookup times (and DNS server load), because it requires clients to try each
+   option separately.

 ### Notes/Constraints/Caveats (Optional)